35 Classic Airfoil Theory

 The geometry of an airfoil is described in terms of a profile shape that defines its upper and lower surfaces, i.e., an envelope, as shown in the figure below.
 Often, an airfoil section will be referred to as an airfoil profile.
 The key dimension of an airfoil profile is its size, which is defined in terms of its length or chord, i.e., the distance measured from the leading edge to the trailing edge.
 The camber of the airfoil profile is a measure of its curvature, which will generally give the airfoil different upper and lower surface shapes.
 The amount of camber and the chordwise position of the maximum camber strongly influence the airfoil’s aerodynamic characteristics.

-The method of conformal transformation is a classic approach in two-dimensional aerodynamic theory, revealing a direct link between the geometry of an airfoil and its aerodynamic behavior.
-Specifically, the Joukowsky mapping of the canonical flow about a circle into an airfoil shape demonstrates how angle of attack, chordwise curvature (i.e., camber), and thickness distribution influence the pressure distribution and lift generation.
-The thin airfoil theory emerges naturally as a limiting case of these techniques, where the airfoil thickness and camber become limitingly small.
+The method of conformal transformation is a classic approach in two-dimensional aerodynamic theory, exposing a direct link between the geometry of an airfoil and its aerodynamic behavior.
+Specifically, the Joukowsky transform of the canonical flow about a circle into an airfoil shape with a cusped trailing edge demonstrates how angle of attack, chordwise curvature (i.e., camber), and thickness distribution influence the pressure distribution and lift generation.
+The thin airfoil theory emerges naturally as a limiting case of this approach, where the airfoil thickness and camber become limitingly small.
 Despite its relative analytical simplicity, the thin airfoil theory provides essential insights into airfoil behavior.
-It also serves as a foundation for more complex aerodynamic analyses, including applications to subsonic and supersonic flows.
+It also serves as a foundation for more complex aerodynamic analyses, including applications to subsonic and supersonic flows, as well as unsteady aerodynamic behavior.

-While it may take many years, or even decades, for new engineers to fully appreciate the depth and insight offered by these classic airfoil theories, all students of aerodynamics must engage with them early as a foundational part of their education and training.
-Through these approaches, they will gain a deeper understanding of fundamental aerodynamic principles, the connection between airfoil geometry and aerodynamic performance, and develop essential skills in mathematical modeling and problem-solving that carry over into practical engineering applications and even research endeavors.
+While it may take some time for new engineers to fully appreciate the depth and insight offered by these classic airfoil theories, all students of aerodynamics must engage with them early on as a foundational part of their education and training.
+Through these approaches, they will gain a deeper understanding of fundamental aerodynamic principles, the connection between airfoil geometry and aerodynamic performance, and develop essential skills in mathematical modeling and problem-solving that carry over into practical engineering applications and research endeavors.

 Learning Objectives

-- Appreciate the assumptions and simplifications underlying thin airfoil theory.
+- Recognize and assess the assumptions and simplifications underlying thin airfoil theory.

-- Derive and interpret the key equations for the aerodynamic performance of airfoils, such as lift and pitching moments.
+- Derive and interpret key equations governing airfoil performance, including lift and pitching moment.

-- Use the thin airfoil theory to predict the aerodynamics of an airfoil with a defined camberline shape.
+- Use thin airfoil theory to predict the aerodynamic characteristics of an airfoil with a specified camberline.

 History

-Historically, the first published application of aerodynamic theory for airfoils was the conformal mapping method, which was used to obtain the solution for the flow around an airfoil, much of which is attributed to Martin Kutta.
+Historically, the first published application of aerodynamic theory for two-dimensional airfoils was the conformal mapping method, which was used to obtain the solution for the flow around an airfoil, much of which is attributed to Martin Kutta (also known as Wilhelm Kutta).
 In his 1902 paper,[1] Kutta mapped the potential flow around a circular cylinder onto a flat plate set at an angle of attack to the flow, imposed a finite velocity at the trailing edge based on experimental observations (now called the Kutta condition), and derived the lift formula that is a key part of the Kutta-Joukowsky theorem.
 A few years later, Nikolai Zhukovsky (Joukowsky) generalised the technique[2] to convert a suitably placed circle into a finite-thickness, cusped airfoil profile, now known as the classic Joukowsky airfoil.

 An asymptotic expansion of the conformal-mapping solution linearises the surface boundary condition to the mean camber line of an airfoil.
-As will be shown, this approach produces a first-order singular integral equation for the bound vortex-sheet strength.
-This linear equation, together with the Kutta condition that enforces a smoothly leaving flow at the trailing edge, constitutes the essence of the thin-airfoil theory.
-From this, several classical results emerge as leading-order consequences of the more general exact potential-flow solution obtained from the conformal transformation approach.
+As will be shown, this approach leads to a first-order singular integral equation for the bound vortex-sheet strength, which must be solved subject to flow tangency on the camberline.
+This linear equation, together with the Kutta condition of zero sheet strength at the trailing edge, constitutes the essence of the thin-airfoil theory.
+From this, several classical results emerge that confirm the results from the more general potential-flow solution obtained from the conformal transformation approach.

 The mathematical formulation of thin airfoil theory was first advanced by Max Munk, a Ph.D. student of Ludwig Prandtl, who introduced the concept of representing airfoil lift using vortex sheets.
 Munk’s contribution[3] established the connection between the lift force and the shape of the camberline of an airfoil, which is central to thin airfoil theory.
 The extract shown in the figure below from Munk’s 1909 dissertation establishes what is now known as the fundamental equation of thin airfoil theory, based on the principles of vortex sheets and the use of the Biot-Savart law.